tspivey/yugioh-website/index.md

 ##  {#section .author}
 :::

-Welcome to the MUD for playing Yu-Gi-Oh.
+Welcome to a MUD for playing Yu-Gi-Oh.

 ## Introduction